Introduction

 Would 100% of investors remain fully invested during this period?

-The difference in outcomes is dramatic, with the 100% equity portfolio having a drawdown around three times greater than the portfolio with 40% bonds.
+The difference in outcomes is dramatic, with the drawdown of the 100% equity portfolio around three times greater than that of the portfolio with 40% bonds.

 Now, let's look at the GFC, using the period 01/06/2007 to 31/12/2009.
 Again, we see peak-to-trough drawdowns that are almost twice as bad for the 100% equity portfolio versus the portfolio containing 40% bonds.